While Pay-As-You-Go clusters cannot expire, Subscription clusters can.

-If any ECS instances in the cluster expire, a notification of their expiration is displayed.
-Expired ECS instances in the cluster will run for extra 15 days.
-After 15 days, if your subscription is not renewed, the expired ECS instances will stop, and data will be retained for an additional 15 days.
-If your subscription is not renewed at the end of 30 days, the instances are released and data is permanently deleted.
+If an ECS instance in a cluster expires, you are notified of its expiration.
+Expired ECS instances run for another 15 days.
+After this point, if your subscription is not renewed, the expired ECS instances stop, but data is retained for an additional 15 days.
+If after 30 days your subscription is not renewed, the instances are released and the data permanently deleted.

-If you want to continue using the E-MapReduce service and the ECS instances, you must renew your subscription.
-The E-MapReduce service and the ECS instances can be renewed simultaneously through the E-MapReduce Product console.
-After renewal, both data and services are restored automatically.
+If you want to continue using E-MapReduce and ECS instances, you must renew your subscription.
+E-MapReduce and ECS instances can be renewed at the same time on the E-MapReduce product console.
+After renewal, data and services are both automatically restored.

-If you want to release a cluster, you can wait for the cluster to stop, and the ECS instances to be released automatically, without the need for renewal.
+If you want to release a cluster, wait for it to stop.
+ECS instances are released automatically, without the need for renewal.

 Different clusters do not affect one another.
-For example, if you have a subscription cluster and a Pay-As-You-Go cluster, if the latter is in the overdue payment state, the former works normally without being affected.
+For example, if you have a Subscription cluster and a Pay-As-You-Go cluster, the former is not impacted if the latter has a payment overdue.